Knives Advisor

 Of course this knife is still made in the USA and comes with that forever warranty against workmanship defects, whilst also being small enough to fit into a sheath carry system!

 Still Can’t Decide?
-Here’s an Alternative – Buck 500 Duke
+Here’s an Alternative – Buck 501 Squire

 Both the Buck 110 and 112 are Pro knives perfect for any outdoor need.
 Whilst the 112 is slightly more slimline than the 110, both are still big knives.

-If you need something smaller and more mobile, why not check out the Buck 500 Duke Knife?
-At an overall length of just above 7” and significantly lighter at just 4.6oz, the Duke might be the better knife for you if you’re looking for something more compact.
+If you need something smaller and more mobile, why not check out the Buck 501 Squire.
+With a blade length of 2 3/4″, the 501 Squire might be the better knife for you if you’re looking for something more compact.

-The knife retains many similar traits, with blade thickness at 0.11”, heat treatment and a similar lockback feature whilst swapping out the G10 resin handle for a sleek dymalux red wood offering.
+The knife retains many similar traits, with blade thickness at 0.11”, heat treatment and a similar lockback feature.
 It’s also significantly cheaper too, owing to its smaller size.

 So, if the Buck 110 & 112 both seem a little too much for your outdoor needs, and you want to save on budget, the Buck 500 Duke might be the knife for you!